Hawaii Sales Tax Calculator (2026) β Add or Reverse Tax

 References & Sources

 Rates last verified January 2026.
-Hawaii sales tax rates and thresholds can change β always confirm current figures with the Hawaii Department of Revenue before filing or invoicing.
+Hawaii sales tax rates and thresholds change over time β always confirm current figures with the Hawaii Department of Revenue before filing or invoicing.
 This tool is for estimation and educational purposes only and is not tax, legal, or accounting advice.

 Jordan Hayes